PowerDNS/pdns/pdns/recursordist/docs/performance.rst

    dig +ednsopt=65500:00000102030405060708090a0b0c0d0e0fff ...

-The first 4 zeroes after the colon specify the version byte and a reserved byte, followed by a 16 byte (32 hex characters) TraceID.
+The first 4 zeroes after the colon specify the version byte and a reserved byte, followed by a 16 bytes (32 hex characters) TraceID.
 Note that the EDNS option number 65500 is subject to change in the future.
-To also add a parent SpanID to the EDNS value, append 8 bytes (16 hex characters) more.
+To also add a parent SpanID to the EDNS value, append 8 more bytes (16 hex characters.)

 Example OpenTelemetry Trace in in JSON representation
 """""""""""""""""""""""""""""""""""""""""""""""""""""